WSU-kduncan/cs3900-restaurantorders/BR-ProjectRequirementsDocument.md

 ### Requirements
 The applcation will:
-- Provide a way to submit and close food orders.
+- Provide a way to submit and remove selected food orders.
 - Provide order tracking to provide transparency between front and back of house.
 - Provide table management to ensure that the restuarant is not overbooked.
 - Have the option for order modifications to adhere to customer preferances and dietary requirements.